Master of International and Development Economics

 Overview

-Study on campus or online in 2022
+Study in-person or online

-In 2022, all courses offered by the Crawford School will be available for either online or on campus study.
-Online students are expected to attend live online sessions at a particular time each week for their courses.
+In 2024, all graduate courses offered by the Crawford School will be available for either in-person or online study.
+All students are expected to attend live sessions at particular times each week for their courses.
 Crawford online courses are not ‘study at your own pace’.
+International students studying on an Australian student visa should enrol in in-person courses.

 Participation